No Hard Feelings (2023 film): Marketing

 The marketing campaign for No Hard Feelings began on March 6, 2023, when stunt advertisements reading "Need a Car?
 'Date' Our Son" were released on billboards and newsstands across the United States, as well as social platforms such as Instagram, Reddit and Facebook.
 A trailer for the film—which addresses the advertisements—was released to the public on March 9, 2023.
 On April 24, 2023, an official poster featuring Lawrence and Feldman was released.
-PopSugar noted that the labels above reading "pretty" and "awkward", sets up "what's sure to be the movie's central dichotomy".

 Reception

 Box office

 No Hard Feelings grossed $50.5 million in the United States and Canada, and $36.8 million in other territories, for a worldwide gross of $87.3 million.
 In the United States and Canada, No Hard Feelings was released alongside the wide expansion of Asteroid City, and was projected to gross around $12 million from 3,208 theaters in its opening weekend.
 The film made $6.25 million on its first day, including $2.15 million from Thursday night previews.
 It went on to slightly over-perform and debut to $15 million, finishing in fourth.
 In its second weekend, the film made $7.9 million, and a total of $11.3 million over the five-day Independence Day weekend.
 Its 48% drop considered "a very solid hold" in a post-COVID marketplace.
 It then made $5.4 million in its third weekend, finishing in fifth.

 On October 22, 2023, the film released on Netflix as a commercial success on the platform.
 According to Nielsen, it debuted at #1 as the most streamed title of the week during the week of October 23–29, with 1.1 billion minutes viewed.
 It was the only title to have over 1 billion minutes streamed that week on the Nielsen charts, with it attracting a broad, equal distribution of viewership across the 18-64 age demos, and Hispanic or African American viewers made up 30% of the viewership.